gaurishdotkdm/SwiftNavigation/README.md

 <br />
 <br />
 LIMITATIONS
 Please note that the program takes only positive integer as input.
 For any other input values, a message "Please enter a positive integer" is displayed.
-Program continue to execute until the user enters a positive integer.
+Program continue to execute until the user enters a positive integer.<br />
 <br />
 <br />
 WHAT IS INCLUDED IN THE PACKAGE?<br />
 1. Output generated for sample of inputs in the file "sample_input_output.txt"<br />
 2. python program "fibonacci.py"<br />
-3. Brief description of the important Functions used in the programming is given in "software_documentation.txt""<br />
+3. Brief description of the important Functions used in the program is given in "software_documentation.txt""<br />
 <br />
 <br />
 CONTACT